uraimo/SwiftyGPIO/README.md

 That's it, the led will turn on.

-To read the value coming in the P0 port, the direction must be configured as *.IN* and the value can be read from the *value* property:
+Now, suppose we have a switch connected to P0 instead, to read the value coming in the P0 port, the direction must be configured as *.IN* and the value can be read from the *value* property:

     gp.direction = .IN
     let current = gp.value